max-hans/25-hfg-karlsruhe-arduino/readme.md

 ## code examples

+code examples can be found in the ["code"](/code) directory.

 ### servo.py

 This code demonstrates how to control an SG90 servo motor using a Raspberry Pi Pico.
 It utilizes the Servo library to simplify the servo control process.
 The code continuously rotates the servo between 0° and 90° positions with a short delay in between, providing a basic example of servo motor control.

+#### Things to try/modify:

+- Adjust the servo rotation angles
+- Change the delay between servo rotations
+- Add more servo positions

+### servo-fade.py

+This code demonstrates how to control an SG90 servo motor using a Raspberry Pi Pico and the Servo library.
+The code continuously rotates the servo between 0° and 90° positions in steps of 5°, creating a fading effect.

 #### Things to try/modify: